 For KDH, having its mammography program accredited by the Canadian Association of Radiologists (CAR) was a prerequisite to joining the OBSP.
 Karen Finner, KDH’s Senior Medical Radiation Technologist, explained: “CAR accreditation ensures a high standard of quality from the radiologist, the technologists, and the digital technology.”

 The KDH mammography suite opened in the fall of 2011.
-Thanks to the fundraising efforts of the Kemptville District Hospital Foundation, the hospital was able to purchase the best mammography technology currently available.
+Thanks to the fundraising efforts of the Kemptville District Hospital Foundation and the Kemptville District Hospital Auxiliary, the hospital was able to purchase the best mammography technology currently available.
 A digital unit was selected, as digital mammography images have better contrast than film-screen images and the technology images dense breast tissue, usually found in pre-menopausal women, much more clearly.